thomasmcquillan/Milestone-One-Project/README.md

 ## Acknowledgements

-* I would like to thanks my Mentor for his honest feedback and guidance.
+* I would like to thanks my Mentor for his honest feedback, guidance and patience.

 * My thanks to the Code Institute Slack community for their feedback.